-- Believe it or not, sweeping can be fun for toddlers with the right materials.
+- Believe it or not, sweeping can be fun for toddlers with suitable materials.
 My little ones enjoy using their child-sized broom set.

-- If you are feeling daring, give them a shot at pulling items out of the dishwasher for you.
-They can at least save your back a little strain by handing you items from the lower drawer.
+- If you are daring, give them a shot at pulling items out of the dishwasher for you.
+They can save your back a little strain by handing you items from the lower drawer.

-- While your toddler is not ready for cooking, they may be ready for learning to cut (with a butter knife of course).
+- While your toddler is not ready for cooking, they may be prepared to learn to cut (with a butter knife, of course).
 My daughter loves to cut (with scissors and butter knives) soft items like noodles, green beans, asparagus, cooked sweet potato rings, hot dogs, apples, pears, etc.